*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

-If you want to learn more about becoming a proofreader, check out this free proofreading class by my friend Caitlin Pyle.
+If you want to learn more about becoming a proofreader, check out this proofreading class by my friend Caitlin Pyle.

 Caitlin is a professional proofreader and teaches others how to get started.
-Her free class is a really valuable resource for people who just want to learn more about the career.
+Her class is a really valuable resource for people who just want to learn more about the career.

 In the class, you'll learn: